AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-07.md

 This allows for a search that is empty or a string.

+> Question:
+>
-> Question: could we make this more strict and only allow alpha numeric characters?
-If so, how?
+> Could we make this more strict and only allow alpha numeric characters?
+>
+> If so, how?

 We then check to see if the validated data is empty, and if so we set a search variable to the validated data, ready for use later.